dizzydwarfus/finance-dashboard/README.md

 ## 🚀 Key Highlights

-- **Scalable Integration**: Seamlessly fetches data from the Financial Modeling Prep API, demonstrating efficient data acquisition techniques.
+- **SEC Integration**: Currently fetches data from FMP API but working on directly scraping from SEC EDGAR Database (see more at []())
 - **Optimized Data Storage**: Utilizes MongoDB for structured data storage and retrieval, ensuring fast and efficient access.
 - **Interactive User Interface**: Designed with Streamlit, the dashboard offers an intuitive experience with dynamic charts and metrics visualization.
-- **Dynamic Financial Analysis**: Integrated DCF calculator showcases advanced financial computation capabilities.
+- **Intrinsic Value Calculator**: Integrated DCF calculator showcases financial computation capabilities.

-## 💎 Features

-1. **Ticker Symbol Dynamics**: Input new ticker symbols and instantly fetch their latest financial statements.
-2. **Detailed Financial Data**: Delve deep into financial statements of any company, visually and analytically.
-3. **Key Metrics at a Glance**: Highlighting the pivotal financial metrics for swift decision-making.
-4. **Customizable Data Visualization**: Choose and toggle between different chart types for a tailored analysis experience.
-5. **DCF Calculator**: A sophisticated tool that aids in understanding a company's valuation with adjustable parameters.
-6. **Company Profiles**: Dive into the essence of companies with logos, descriptions, website links, and more.

 ## 📂 Project Structure